 Study of the design and implementation of computer operating systems.
 Students will develop at least four significant projects related to the topics of process scheduling, interprocess communication, memory management, file systems, access control, device drivers and security.
 Programming intensive.
 Prerequisite, 240.
 Maximum enrollment, 24.
-The Department.

 Database Theory and Practice.

 Exploration of AI theory and philosophy, as well as a variety of algorithms and data structures, such as heuristic strategies, logic unification, probabilistic reasoning, semantic networks and knowledge representation.
 Topics include application areas such as natural language understanding, computer vision, game playing, theorem proving and autonomous agents.
 Programming intensive.
 Prerequisite, 220.
 (Same as Neuroscience 375.)
 Maximum enrollment, 24.
+Helmuth.